 Objective 2: Review of Processes

 Formal administrative key process checkpoints at various stages of a recruitment can create opportunities to assess equity and diversity efforts and to adjust strategies, if needed.
-U of T’s processes for CRC nominations have been reviewed and assessed through a collaborative effort by the Division of Vice-President, Research and Innovation; the Division of the Vice-President, Human Resources & Equity, and the Office of the Vice-Provost, Faculty & Academic Life, in consultation with the academic divisions and affiliated hospitals.
+U of T’s processes for CRC nominations have been reviewed and assessed through a collaborative effort by the Division of Vice-President, Research and Innovation; the Division of the Vice-President, People Strategy, Equity & Culture, and the Office of the Vice-Provost, Faculty & Academic Life, in consultation with the academic divisions and affiliated hospitals.
 The review consisted of self-assessment, the identification of areas for clarification and improvement and the evaluation of processes through the lens of EDI.
 Our approach included an analysis of the administrative processes, mapping out the steps for nominations and identifying the key responsibilities within the administrative portfolios, academic divisions and affiliated hospitals.

 Our initial review began in early 2018, shortly after the public posting of our EDI Action Plan, and was revisited following the release of the CRC Program’s updated nomination requirements in September 2018.
 The findings of this review were used to develop new strategies and processes for the recruitment and nomination of Chairholders, and they were also incorporated into the online nomination guide.